claresudbery/clare-wiki-ably/pages/think/life/health.md

 - The [ugh field](https://medium.com/@robertwiblin/ugh-fields-or-why-you-can-t-even-bear-to-think-about-that-task-5941837dac62) - how to get better at doing those tasks you keep putting off (not the ugh response as I previously thought).

+- Random bits of pop-psychology advice that may or may not be useful:
+    - "Beth" from GCHQ ([via Anne-Marie Imafidon's podcast](https://podcasts.apple.com/gb/podcast/beth-gchq-spying-security-and-sausage-rolls/id1454224152?i=1000431014174)) suggests that if you can, try to replace anger and anxiety with curiosity.
+What's happening here?
+Why?
+    - Quote from Hank Green's novel [An Absolutely Remarkable Thing](https://www.goodreads.com/book/show/24233708-an-absolutely-remarkable-thing): "When we care for each other, we are always in a place that matters."

 ## Eating disorders

 Apparently a great book for parents of people with eating disorders is the book [Anorexia and other eating disorders, by Eva Musby](https://anorexiafamily.com/eva-musby-parent-help-anorexic-child-recover/?v=79cba1185463).
 It contains scripts of what parents should say (because it's very hard to get that right, and horribly easy to get it wrong.
 Simply commanding or begging or wheedling for your child to change their eating habits is unlikely to have the desired effect).